exonum/exonum-doc/src/advanced/bitcoin-anchoring.md

   transaction without validators' sigs) is completely defined and is agreed upon by `+2/3` validators.
-- After common LECT appears, every validator builds the anchoring transaction and sign every its input.
+- After common LECT appears, every validator builds the anchoring transaction and sign it's every input.
-- The signatures are publicated at the Exonum blockchain
+- The signatures are publicized at the Exonum blockchain
 - Based on the signatures, _any_ Exonum node can create anchoring transaction and broadcast it to the Bitcoin network.
 In particular, all agreed validators broadcast it.